Title: SH17: Digital twins for intelligent asset monitoring and advanced simulation

 The PhD project aims to investigate the applications of digital twins to support BT business operating models, focusing on advanced simulation (e.g. smart building/assets simulation), operation and data analysis.

 The studentship will be part of the Intelligent Embedded Systems and Environments (IESE) research group in the School of Computer Science and Electronic Engineering (CSEE) at the University of Essex.
 However the successful candidate will be expected to split their time between the University of Essex campus and also work at BT’s research and development site at Adastral Park, Ipswich.

-The award consists of a full Home/EU fee waiver or equivalent fee discount for overseas students (further fee details), a doctoral stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£15,009 in 2019-20), plus £2,500 training bursary via Proficio funding, which may be used to cover the cost of advanced skills training including conference attendance and travel.
+The award consists of a full Home/EU or overseas fee waiver (further fee details), a doctoral stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£15,009 in 2019-20), plus £2,500 training bursary via Proficio funding, which may be used to cover the cost of advanced skills training including conference attendance and travel.

 At a minimum, the successful applicant will have a good honours BSc degree (1st class or high 2:1, or equivalent) in computer science or related subjects.
 An MSc with Merit or Distinction is desirable (but not essential for students with a first class degree).
 Strong analytical and mathematical skills are required, as well as good programming skills.

 You can apply for this postgraduate research opportunity online.

 Please include your CV, covering letter, personal statement, and transcripts of UG and Masters degrees in your application.

 The University has moved to requiring only one reference for PhD applications and these can be received after a conditional offer has been made so the absence of these will not hold up the recruitment process.

 When you apply online you will be prompted to fill out several boxes in the form: